Lemon Butter Tilapia

 How To Make Lemon Butter Tilapia

-Pour olive oil into a skillet and heat up then pan-sear the fish for 3-4 minutes on each side.
+• Pour olive oil into a skillet and heat it up.
+Then, pan-sear the fish for 3-4 minutes on each side.

-Next, melt some butter in another skillet then add grated or minced garlic and cook for 30 seconds.
+• Next, melt butter in another skillet.
+Add grated or minced garlic and cook for 30 seconds.
 Add salt and pepper and stir.
 Take the skillet off the heat and stir in lemon juice.

 Tips For The Best Lemon Butter Fish